nubs/docker-composer-build/README.md

 This docker image builds on top of Arch Linux's base/archlinux image for the purpose of building PHP composer packages.
 It provides several key features:

-* A non-root user (`build`) for executing the image build.
-This is important for security purposes and to ensure that the package doesn't require root permissions to be built.
 * Access to the build location will be in the volume located at `/code`.
 This directory will be the default working directory.
 * Composer bin directories are automatically included in `PATH`.
 Both a